zuoyanzhang/Maxfpeed/README.md

 $ pip3 install -i https://pypi.tuna.tsinghua.edu.cn/simple numpy pandas scikit-learn
 ```

+* Note: There may be a need to modify two places in the Maxfpeed/CMakeLists.txt file.
+Since my python version is python3.8, there are two places that are python3.8.
+Please note that you need to modify it to your python version, you can use python3 --version to check the version.
+If it is python3.10, change these two places to python3.10.

 #### Instructions
 Maxfpeed is a command-line tool that you can use on Ubuntu.
 ```